-Most ANU law students will be enrolled in an LLB(Hons) degree.
-Since 2015, all undergraduate law students have been enrolled in this program.
+All ANU undergraduate law students will be enrolled in an LLB(Hons) degree as this degree program has been in place since 2015.
 This program delivers and assesses Honours-level research skills in all coursework, including both compulsory and elective courses.
 This means that a student enrolled in this program is eligible to be awarded a degree with Honours without needing to write a thesis.
 This path to Honours is also called embedded honours.

 Students who wish to write a thesis in the LLB(Hons) program can enrol in the course LAWS4300 Supervised Research Paper.
 You do not need to write a thesis in the LLB(Hons) program to be awarded a degree with Honours.

 Calculating your Honours grade in the LLB(Hons) program

 Upon completion of the LLB(Hons) program, students are given an Honours grade.
 This grade is different from a GPA.
 Information about the ANU GPA and how it is calculated is found here: http://www.anu.edu.au/students/program-administration/assessments-exams/grade-point-average-gpa